 My husband has a full time job; however, he does help with some jobs on the farm when he has time.
 We have always had large flower beds wherever we lived.
 He is really good about remembering all the flower varieties.
 He really enjoys taking an evening tour around the yard and see what is blooming.
 We also enjoy feeding the wild birds and especially the hummingbirds.
 We have several bluebird houses on the farm.

 Because of the name of our farm, I am often asked if we have honey bees.
-We did have honey bees until 2019.
-We really enjoyed beekeeping; however, they just kept swarming!
+We do have a honey bee hive!
+We used to have 4 hives but they just kept swarming!
+We now just have one bee hive.
 Our flowers support many species of native bees.
 We also see many monarch butterflies on the farm.
 We are all about growing crops naturally and creating native pollinator habitats.